martymcflywa/ecu/year_1/sem_1/ENS1161_computer_fundamentals/symbols_and_laws_cheatsheet.md

 - Two methods:
 	1. `Take off shoes, then take off socks`
 		- Reversing each function individually in reverse order
+		- Remember to reverse the order rules for
+			- Multiplication / Division
+			- Addition / Subtraction
+			- Parenthesis
 	2. `Turn inside out and swap labels`
 		- Breaking the function apart then swapping `x` for `y`
 		- Can be applied to complex functions